 Graduate diploma students must have a bachelor's degree with a GPA of 2.5 or better.

 The cost for graduate diploma students is $225 per hour for tuition ($250 for members of Disciples and UCC congregations), meaning a 1.5-hour course is $337.50 or a 3-hour course is $675.
 Diploma students also pay $100 in fees for each semester that they are enrolled in the program.
-They will also need to pay for their books separately.
+Books are a separate cost.
 Since the tuition rate for diploma students is already reduced from the usual $460 per hour for master's students, there is no additional financial assistance available.